Approximation of martingale couplings on the line in the weak adapted topology: Introduction

-Subsequently we will carefully explain all required notation and describe relevant literature in some detail.
-Before going into this, we provide here a first description of our main result and its relevance for martingale transport theory.
+Before carefully explaining all required notation and describing relevant literature, let us give a first description of our main result and its relevance for the martingale transport theory.

-In brief, while classical transport theory is concerned with couplings $\Pi(\mu, \nu)$ of probability measures $\mu, \nu$, the martingale variant restricts the problem to the set of couplings which also satisfy the martingale constraint, in symbols $\Pi_M(\mu, \nu)$.
-Already in the simple (and most relevant) case where $\mu, \nu$ are probabilities on the real line, many arguments and result appear significantly more involved in the martingale context.
-A basic explanation lies the rigidity of the martingale condition that makes classically simple approximation results quite intricate.
-Specifically, the martingale theory has been missing a counterpart to the following straightforward fact of classical transport theory: \begin{fact}[Stability of Couplings] Let $\pi\in \Pi(\mu, \nu)$ and assume that $\mu^k,\nu^k$, $k\in\N$, are probabilities that converge weakly to $\mu$ and $\nu$.
-Then there exist couplings $\pi^k\in\Pi(\mu^k,\nu^k), k\in \N$ converging weakly to $\pi$. \end{fact} This is so basic and straightforward that its implicit use is easily overlooked.
-Note however that it plays a crucial role in a number of instances, e.g.\ for stability of optimal transport, providing numerical approximations, or in the characterisation of optimality through cyclical monotonicity.
+While classical transport theory is concerned with the set $\Pi(\mu, \nu)$ of \emph{couplings} or \emph{transport plans} of probability measures $\mu,\nu$, the martingale variant restricts the problem to the set $\Pi_M(\mu, \nu)$ of \emph{martingale couplings}, that is, transport plans which preserve the barycenter of each particle.
+Even though the main interest lies in the case where $\mu, \nu$ are probabilities on the real line, many of the basic arguments and results appear significantly more involved in the martingale context.
+A basic explanation lies in the rigidity of the martingale condition that makes classically simple approximation results quite intricate.
+Specifically, the martingale theory has been missing a counterpart to the following straightforward fact of the classical transport theory: \begin{fact}[Stability of couplings] Let $\pi\in \Pi(\mu, \nu)$ and assume that $\mu^k,\nu^k$, $k\in\N$, are probabilities that converge weakly to $\mu$ and $\nu$.
+Then there exist couplings $\pi^k\in\Pi(\mu^k,\nu^k), k\in \N$ converging weakly to $\pi$. \end{fact} This result is so basic and straightforward that its implicit use is easily overlooked.
+Note however that it plays a crucial role in a number of occasions, e.g.\ for stability of optimal transport, providing numerical approximations, or in the characterisation of optimality through cyclical monotonicity.